leomatt547/leomatt547/README.md

 1. Finalist Gemastik XIII 2020 - National ICT Scientific Writing by Kemendikbud <br>
 2. First place ITB Online Hackathon 2020<br>
 3. Co-Author of The 2020 International Seminar on Aerospace Science and Technology by LAPAN <br>
+4. Author of 2021 IEEE International Conference on Aerospace Electronics and Remote Sensing Technology (ICARES) <br>